-All CH applications benefit from an analysis at a macro level.
-Unlike micro or meso approaches, since global shape, preservation condition and nature of ancient artifacts have a high variability at macro scale, even in the same category, most projects deal just with a single object.
+In Fig. 28 we present the distribution of the paper in the # Objects and CH Application axes.
+We can see how all CH applications benefit from an analysis at a macro level.
+Unlike micro- or meso- approaches, since global shape, preservation condition and nature of ancient artifacts have a high variability at macro scale, even in the same category, most projects deal just with a single object.
 Moreover, sometimes they present analyses tailored to a particular CH test case.
-Studies items range from small coins to buildings, and various types of 3D acquisitions are employed, including close-range laser scanning, photogrammetry, time-of-flight scanning, and computational tomography.
+The studied items range from small coins to buildings, and various types of 3D acquisitions are employed, including close-range laser scanning, photogrammetry, time-of-flight scanning, and computational tomography.

 Few works present results where many 3D models are compared to one another.
 In the restoration pipeline geometrical information of a set of object is used to digitally restore damaged or missing parts.
-Through time, the diversity of data acquired (images, 3D, etc) are used in a one-to-many framework for monitoring purposes.
+Through time, the diversity of data acquired (images, 3D, etc) are used in a one-tomany framework for monitoring purposes.
 As expected, data collection benefits from the acquisition, characterization and retrieval algorithms applied to sets of CH items, such as statues organized in big databases.